sinch/docs/docs/voice/voice-for-ios/voice-ios-calling.md

 To get events related to the call, assign a call delegate.
 The call object contains details about participants, start time, potential error codes, and error messages.
 See `-[SINCall details]` and [SINCallDetails](reference\html\Protocols\SINCallDetails.html).

-If you using _VoIP Push Notifications_ and [CallKit](https://developer.apple.com/documentation/callkit), please see [Push Notifications and CallKit](doc:voice-ios-push-notifications-callkit#callkit) for details on how to report a push notification as a call to _CallKit_.
+If you using _VoIP Push Notifications_ and [CallKit](https://developer.apple.com/documentation/callkit),  see the [Push Notifications and CallKit](doc:voice-ios-push-notifications-callkit#callkit) document for details on how to report a push notification as a call to _CallKit_.

 Further, use `willReceiveIncomingCall:` primarily to associate the `SINCall` with the _CallKit_-call.
 E.g. this may be implemented by keeping a mapping between _CallKit_ calls and `SINCall`.
 Example:

 ```objectivec
 - (void)client:(id<SINCallClient>)client willReceiveIncomingCall:(id<SINCall>)call {